hoytech/quadrable/README.md

 ![](docs/strands1.svg)

 Quadrable's proof structure uses a concept of "strands".
 This allows us to reduce the proof size when multiple records (inclusion or non-inclusion) are to be proved from the same DB.
 It is similar to the [authentication octopus algorithm](https://eprint.iacr.org/2017/933.pdf), except that the tentacles can be different lengths which is necessary for our [collapsed leaves](#collapsed-leaves) optimisation.
-Also, it doesn't necessarily work on all the strands from the bottom up (this is up to the proof encoder, which usually works on one strand as much as possible before switching to another).
+Also, it doesn't typically work on all the strands from the bottom up (this is up to the proof encoder, which usually works on one strand as much as possible before switching to another).

 The algorithm isn't necessarily optimal, but it seems to result in fairly compact proofs which can be shrunk further with extra proof-time optimisations.
 Additionally, the proofs can be processed with a single pass in resource-constrained environments such as smart contracts.
 After processing a proof, you end up with a ready-to-use partial-tree.